You're logged in as |

 John Hay Library

-The John Hay Library houses the Library’s Special Collections and Archives.
+The John Hay Library, known as “the Hay,” houses Brown’s Special Collections and Archives.
 The classic and grand Willis Reading Room is open to all for quiet study.
 The Gildor Family Special Collections Reading Room is open to all Brown community members as well as the public via appointment.
-The John Hay's special collections materials can be requested online with an account in the request system, Aeon.
-The John Hay is also available as a primary source laboratory for instructors and students.
+The newly renovated conservation lab is used to care for library materials, and can be used for collaborative class instruction.
+The Hay's special collections materials can be requested online with an account in the request system, Aeon.
+The Hay is also available as a primary source laboratory for instructors and students.
 It hosts over 150 class sessions from nearly all Brown departments each year, and staff are available to teach sessions and to help graduate students and faculty learn about researching and teaching with primary sources.

 Virginia Baldwin Orwig Music Library

-The Virginia Baldwin Orwig Music Library houses the main teaching and research collections in music and related areas such as dance and music-related forms of theater.
-Its collections include LPs, books, scores, periodicals, compact discs, and DVDs.
-Media materials (CDs, DVDs, LPs) circulate to all members of the Brown community, and the Music Library has playback equipment for a number of legacy formats including CD, DVD, LP, and Blu-Ray.
-Brown students can borrow media materials for one week.
+The Virginia Baldwin Orwig Music Library, located in the Orwig Music Building and known as “Orwig,” houses the main teaching and research collections in music and related areas such as dance and musical theater.
+Its collections include LPs, books, scores, periodicals, compact discs and DVDs.
+Media materials (CDs, DVDs, LPs) circulate to all members of the Brown community, and Orwig has playback equipment for a number of legacy formats including CD, DVD, LP, VHS and Blu-Ray.
+Graduate students can borrow media materials for one week.

 Champlin Memorial Medical Library

-Located within The Warren Alpert Medical School at 222 Richmond Street, the Champlin Memorial Library is open 24/7 to medical students.
-Though it contains no on-site physical collections, online access to the Library's extensive collection of electronic journals, textbooks, and databases is fully available with a Brown ID via Core Health Sciences Resources.
-Medical faculty and staff may use the Champlin Library while in the medical school building during business hours; after-hours access is restricted to medical students.
+Located within The Warren Alpert Medical School at 222 Richmond Street, the Champlin Memorial Library, known as “Champlin,” is open 24/7 to medical students.
+Though it contains no on-site physical collections, online access to the Library's extensive collection of electronic journals, textbooks and databases is fully available with a Brown ID via Core Health Sciences Resources.
+Medical faculty and staff may use Champlin while in the medical school building during business hours; after-hours access is restricted to medical students.

 The Annmary Brown Memorial (currently closed for renovation)